KAPT Program Overview

 Is there an individual account set up for my money?

 The program is not an individual savings account.
 It is a trust fund that combines the contributions of all participants in order to maximize benefits from institutional investment activities.
 KAPT does maintain separate accounting records for each participant and his or her contributions for the purpose of calculating refunds, reporting to the Internal Revenue Service, and administering payments when a student enters college.
 Purchasers will receive annual account statements reflecting contributions, distributions, and other financial data relating to their KAPT contract upon request.

 Who manages the money I pay into KAPT?

 The Fund is governed by the KAPT Board of Directors whose members include state officials and other Kentucky citizens with a range of financial, business, and legal expertise.
 KAPT investments are professionally managed by an independent investment manager under the oversight of the Board.
 Funds are managed consistent with prudent investment strategies, which are defined and monitored by a nationally-recognized investment consulting firm.

 The Kentucky Higher Education Assistance Authority, the state agency that administers loan, grant, scholarship, work-study, and savings programs for higher education, administers KAPT's daily operations under the governance of the KAPT Board of Directors.

-Will I receive an official document outlining the terms and conditions of my KAPT contract?
+Did I receive an official document outlining the terms and conditions of my KAPT contract?

 May two people jointly purchase a contract?